Davenport, Iowa: Government

 As of 2012, the 41st senate district covers the eastern third of the city and all of Bettendorf, Riverdale, and Panorama Park.
-It is more conservative then other Davenport districts being represented by a Republican since the 1970s.
+It is more conservative than other Davenport districts being represented by a Republican since the 1970s.
 The district is slightly moving more liberal with an increase of 3,000 Democrats between 2006 and 2010.
 The district is represented by Republican Senator Roby Smith.
 The 42nd district covers the western third of the city along with all of Scott County that is not in Davenport, Bettendorf, Riverdale, or Panorama Park as well as western and southern rural Clinton County and is represented by Republican Senator Shawn Hamerlinck.
 The 43rd senate district covers the central third of the city and is represented by Democrat Joe Seng.

 The 81st house district covers the eastern third of the city along with small western portion of Bettendorf.
 The district shares the same western boundaries as the forty-first senate district.
 The district is represented by Democrat Phyllis Thede.
 The 84th district covers the western third of the city, and has the same eastern boundary as Senate district forty-two and is represented by Republican Ross Paustian.
 The 85th and 86th districts are made up of the same area as the forty-third senate district.
 The 85th district covers the north and west-central area while the 86th district covers southern and eastern part of the senate district.
 Both are represented by Democrats with Jim Lykam representing the 85th and Cindy Winckler representing the 86th.

 Davenport has a Federal Court House for the United States District Court for the Southern District of Iowa.